Interaction Decompositions for Tensor Network Regression

 \subsubsection{Tree Tensor Networks}

 A common alternative to the TR/MPS network is the tree tensor network (TTN), in which the component tensors are arranged in a (typically binary) tree pattern.
 TTNs have been used for quantum simulation~\cite{Shi_Duan_Vidal_2006}\cite{Murg_Verstraete_Legeza_Noack_2010}, efficient tensor representation~\cite{Grasedyck_2010} (where it is known as the \textit{hierarchical Tucker decomposition}), and for regression~\cite{Liu_Ran_Wittek_Peng_Garcia_Su_Lewenstein_2019}\cite{Stoudenmire_2018}.
 An example TTN is depicted in Figure~\ref{fig:mps_ttn}, showing that each component tensor has both a horizontal and vertical position in the network.
-Similar to a TR, a TTN contains both virtual and physical indices, but only half of its component tensors (those in the lowest layer) are contracted directly with the data tensor $X$.
+Similar to a TR, a TTN contains both virtual and physical indices, but only the lowest layer of component tensors are contracted directly with the data tensor $X$.
 While the structure of a TR can be applied easily to any value of $m$, a binary TTN works most efficiently when $m = 2^l$, where $l$ is the number of layers in the tree.
 Although these networks can be modified to handle other values of $m$, our work here will only consider regression tasks where the number of features is a power of two.

 When used for tensor regression, the components in the bottom layer of the TTN are first contracted with the $\{\vec{h}^{(i)}(x_i)\}^{m-1}_{i=0}$ of $X$, which generates a new layer of $\frac{m}{2}$ first-order tensors.
 This is shown in the second diagram of Eq.~\eqref{eq:ttn_regression}, where the new first-order tensors are depicted as dark blocks.
 These tensors are then contracted with the second layer of the tree, generating $\frac{m}{4}$ first-order tensors.
 This process repeats layer-by-layer until the regression output $\vec{f}(\vec{x})$ is generated by contracting the top tensor, which is shown in the third diagram of Eq.~\eqref{eq:ttn_regression}.
 The intermediate tensors created at each layer are always first-order, which ensures that the procedure will be computationally tractable.
 For $m = 4$, the tensor diagrams for the contractions are given by